Dancee Plus: Concept

 Dancee Plus Telugu judges selected 12 contestants/groups from the audition rounds.
 Later this contestants/groups are divided in between all the 6 judges.
-So each judge has 2 contestants/groups under his/her mentorship.
+So, each judge has 2 contestants/groups under his/her mentorship.
 The series features dance performers, including solo acts, Duo and larger groups representing any style of dance, competing for a grand prize.
 Contestants dance to a different tune, different theme and different styles every week and scores are given by the judges.
-If for a judge both teams has eliminated then that respective judge also eliminates.A wildcard as 13th contestant entered.
+If for a judge both teams have been eliminated, then that respective judge also eliminates.
+A wildcard as 13th contestant entered.